Bird Island (Juneau, Alaska)

 Bird Island (or Bird Islet) is an island in the City and Borough of Juneau, Alaska, United States.
 It was named by Captain Lester A. Beardslee of the United States Navy in 1880.
 Located off the eastern shore of Favorite Channel, it is 2.4 mi northwest of Pearl Harbor and 20 mi northwest of the city of Juneau.
-The name was first published by the U.S. Coast and Geodetic Survey in 1883.
+The name was first published by the United States Coast and Geodetic Survey in 1883.